 To determine whether it’s worth remortgaging, you need to work out whether you can recoup the costs of remortgaging, and start to save money, within a reasonable period of time.
 If you’re moving onto a new mortgage, you should be looking to recoup the costs within a couple of years.

 There are three key factors that determine whether or not it’s worth remortgaging:

 - the headline interest rate of your existing and new mortgage

 - any exit penalties you may need to pay.

 A good mortgage advisor, like those at Mortgage Finder, will be able to run a cost analysis for you and advise on whether it makes financial sense for you to remortgage.

 Get free remortgage adviceGet free advice on whether to remortgage from the UAE's leading mortgage consultants.

 Step 1.
 Compare interest rates

-If you’re on a variable rate mortgage, or on a fixed mortgage’s reversion rate, it’s likely you’ll be able to find a better deal.
+If you’re on a variable rate mortgage or on a reversion rate, depending on when you took this mortgage, it’s likely you’ll be able to find a better deal.

 It’s always worth going to the bank, or lender, you have your mortgage with and asking them what they’ll offer to keep you as their customer.
 You can then use this to compare against other mortgages in the market.